The key of control Rome wields over millions of Catholics lies in papal infallibility. This belief was officially

-If Matthew 16:18 proves Peter to be a pope, then Matthew 16:23 proves him to be an anti Christ (or Satan).
+If Matthew 16:18 proves Peter to be a Pope, then Matthew 16:23 proves him to be an anti Christ (or Satan).
 It is a sword that cuts both ways.
-It’s interesting how volumes of books have been churned out by Catholic clergy and laity based on Matthew 16:18, yet they remain curiously silent about Matthew 16:23.
+It’s interesting then, how volumes of books have been churned out by Catholic clergy and laity based on Matthew 16:18, yet there is curious silence about Matthew 16:23.

 In Matthew 17, Peter made another erroneous statement.
 He equated Christ with Moses and Elijah: “If you wish I will put up three shelters – one for you, one for Moses, and one for Elijah.” (vs 4).

 Later, Peter “began to curse and to swear, saying I know not the man [Christ]” (26:74).
 This was another ex cathedra declaration of the “new pope” to the whole church – right?
 Here is the point, there was no way Peter could have passed on to successors an infallibility which he himself didn’t possess!
 If Peter was the rock, he was far too unstable for the church to be built on him.

-Considering the deplorable evil lives many of the popes lived, the idea of infallibility becomes slippery.
-Modern Catholic apologists argue that evil popes didn’t have impeccability, but this didn’t negate their infallibility.
+Considering the morally deplorable lives many of the popes led, the idea of infallibility becomes slippery.
+Modern Catholic apologists argue that evil popes didn’t have impeccability, but still had infallibility.
 How they manage to sustain this ridiculous dichotomy is amazing.

 A doctrinal heretic is one who denies or rejects sound Christian teachings.
 He could appear to be a moral person, but he is still a heretic.

 Moral heresy is when a person lives contrary to sound Christian principles.
-“They claim to know God, but by their actions they deny him.”
-(Tit 1:16) A moral heretic may know or even teach sound Christian doctrines, but he denies them with his lifestyle.
-A moral heretic usually teaches doctrinal heresies to justify his sins.
+“They claim to know God, but by their actions they deny him” (Titus 1:16).
+A moral heretic may know or even teach sound Christian doctrines, but he denies them with his lifestyle.
+A moral heretic usually espouses doctrinal heresies to justify his sins.